trickydickie/microsoft-graph-docs/api-reference/beta/resources/windowsupdates-updatableasseterror.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-An error that prevent the device from being enrolled in update management or receving deployed content.
+An error that prevents the device from being enrolled in update management or receving deployed content.

+All updatable asset errors exist as one of the following derived types: [azureADDeviceRegistrationError](../resources/windowsupdates-azureaddeviceregistrationerror.md).

 ## Relationships
 None.